 The male of this species is quite often found but the female is less often noticed, perhaps because of its different

-colour scheme (it is mostly brown coloured and lacks the bright red, orange, yellow and blue colours of the male)
+colour scheme (it is mostly brown and lacks the bright colours of the male)

-The toxicity of this species to humans is unknown but it may be too small to be a serious hazard
+The toxicity of this species is unknown but it may be too small to be a serious hazard